MSc Polymer Materials Science and Engineering

 - Select suitable techniques for solving problems on polymer synthesis & characterisation and critically analyse the solution proposed.

 Transferable skills and personal qualities

-Feedback given written and verbally.
+Feedback given (Written and verbal)

 |Scheduled activity hours|